Objectives of The Academic Center for Excellence (ACE)

 - Enhanced knowledge of academic and student life resources and services

-- Opportunity to work with fellow peers and develop team building skills
+- Work with fellow peers and develop team building skills

-- Applications are also available in TAC, Room 326, Alfond Hall anytime
+- Applications are also available in ACE, Room 326, Alfond Hall anytime

 Do you have questions pertaining to Peer Mentor requirements and/or responsibilities, basic program component, or the application materials and/or requirements?
-If so, please contact one of our committee members:
+If so, please contact one of our committee members, or email

 The Writing Center